Documentation

 .put('/users/:id', ctx => {

-console.log(ctx.url.params.id, ctx.data);
+console.log(ctx.url.params.id, ctx.body);

 return 200;